whisthq/whist/protocol/README.md

 Currently, we use the same compiler flags for Debug and Release because we distribute binaries with debug flags, to better troubleshoot errors and bugs.

-The build target for client is "FractalClient" and the server is "FractalServer".
+The build target for client is "WhistClient" and the server is "WhistServer".

 #### MacOS CLI

 You can simply run `cmake .` from the root folder, `/protocol/`, which will generate the makefiles.
-You can then run `make FractalClient` from the root folder, or cd into `/client` and run `make` to compile the MacOS client.
+You can then run `make WhistClient` from the root folder, or cd into `/client` and run `make` to compile the MacOS client.
 The client will be in `/protocol/client/build64`.

 #### Linux CLI

 A helpful TUI for configuring the build is `ccmake`.
 To use it, run `ccmake .` in the root of the protocol repo.
 You will initially see a blank screen because no cache has been built yet.
 Hit `c` to configure.
 This will populate the cache and show you a page with various settings.
 The setting you will likely care about is `CMAKE_BUILD_TYPE` which is one of `Debug` or `Release`.

 Next hit `c` again to reconfigure with your possibly new settings, then hit `g` to generate the makefile.
-This makefile has all of the build targets, including `FractalClient`, `FractalServer` and all of our libraries.
+This makefile has all of the build targets, including `WhistClient`, `WhistServer` and all of our libraries.
 It also includes CMake targets to clean, edit, and rebuild the cache.

-Only running `make` defaults to building FractalClient and FractalServer if you set both of these to ON in your configuration.
+Only running `make` defaults to building WhistClient and WhistServer if you set both of these to ON in your configuration.
 GCC only supports one type of build at a time, so if you are currently building Release, but want to build Debug, you need to edit the cache and regenerate the makefile.

 ### Further documentation